wallarm/product-documentation/docs/2.18/about-wallarm-waf/deployment-best-practices.md

 The method for setting up the filtering node monitoring depends on its deployment option:

-* [Instructions for NGINX-based Wallarm nodes](../admin-en/monitoring/intro.md) (including AWS / GCP / Yandex.Cloud images and Kubernetes sidecars)
+* [Instructions for NGINX-based Wallarm nodes](../admin-en/monitoring/intro.md) (including AWS / GCP images and Kubernetes sidecars)
 * [Instructions for the filtering nodes deployed as the Wallarm Kubernetes Ingress controller](../admin-en/configuration-guides/wallarm-ingress-controller/best-practices/ingress-controller-monitoring.md)
 * [Instructions for the NGINX-based Docker image](../admin-en/installation-docker-en.md#monitoring-configuration)